World War Z (film): Plot

 Former United Nations investigator Gerald "Gerry" Lane, his wife, Karin, and their two daughters, Rachel and Connie, are caught in traffic in downtown Philadelphia when a zombie outbreak hits.
 Escaping the ensuing chaos, they travel to Newark and rescue Tommy, a young boy whose family hunkered down in their apartment and refused to leave.
 They are rescued by a helicopter sent by Thierry Umutoni, the UN deputy secretary-general.

 The group is then taken to a US Navy vessel stationed in the Atlantic Ocean, where a team of scientists studies the outbreak.
 Among them is virologist Andrew Fassbach, who believes that the plague is caused by a virus and that finding its origin is crucial for developing a vaccine.
 Faced with the threat of his family's eviction from the vessel, Gerry reluctantly agrees to assist Fassbach.

 Gerry, Fassbach, and a Navy SEAL escort fly to Camp Humphreys in South Korea, from where the first report of zombies was received.
 Upon arrival, the group is attacked by zombies, causing a panicked Fassbach to slip on the plane ramp and accidentally shoot himself dead.
 The team is saved by US soldiers stationed at the camp, and Gerry discovers that the infection was brought to the base by its doctor.
 A CIA officer imprisoned there guides Gerry towards Israel, where the Mossad has established a secure area.

 In Jerusalem, Gerry encounters Jurgen Warmbrunn, a high-ranking Mossad official, who mentions that intercepted communications of Indian troops fighting zombies is what led Israel to set up defenses.
-Jerusalem has protected itself by constructing a massive wall and allowing refugees to seek shelter within the city.
+Jerusalem has protected itself by constructing a massive wall, and allowing both Israeli and Palestinian refugees to seek shelter within the city.
 However, the refugees' loud celebrations attract zombies, which instinctively form massive castells to overcome the wall.
 As the city becomes overrun, Warmbrunn instructs Israeli soldiers to accompany Gerry back to his plane.
 Amidst the mayhem, Gerry observes zombies ignoring an elderly man and a malnourished boy.
 When one of Gerry's escorts, "Segen", is bitten on her hand, he amputates it to prevent her from turning into a zombie.
-Together, they escape on a commercial airliner.
+Together, they escape on Belarus Airways Flight 160.